-MCA Local Control Panel: This panel is located on the front of the Primary Power Bay and contains a keypad, display, and indicators for local MCA user interface.
+MCA Local Control Panel: This panel is located on the front of the Main Power Bay and contains a keypad, display, and indicators for local MCA user interface.

 MCA Relay Circuit Card: Each MCA relay circuit card provides six (6) sets of Form C relay contacts for customer external alarms.
 These relays are user programmable for various power system alarms.
-Up to sixteen (16) MCA relay circuit cards can be installed in the Primary and Secondary Power Bays.
-The Primary Power Bay is factory equipped with two (2) MCA relay circuit cards.
+The MCA can interface with up to sixteen (16) MCA relay circuit cards.
+The Main Power Bay is factory equipped with two (2) MCA relay circuit cards.

 MCA I/O Circuit Cards: The MCA I/O circuit cards provide analog inputs/outputs and binary inputs.
-Up to sixteen (16) MCA I/O circuit cards can be installed in the Primary and Secondary Power Bays.
+The MCA can interface with up to sixteen (16) MCA I/O circuit cards.

-Optional Integrated LMS Monitoring System
+• Integrated LMS Monitoring System

-The LMS Monitoring System consists of an LMS Main CPU circuit card, optional LMS Expansion CPU circuit cards, optional LMS I/O circuit cards, optional LMS Expansion Cabinet, and optional LMS Expansion Assemblies.
+The LMS Monitoring System consists of an LMS Main CPU circuit card, optional LMS Expansion CPU circuit card, optional LMS I/O circuit cards, optional LMS Expansion Cabinets, and optional LMS Expansion Assemblies.

-The LMS Main CPU circuit card is mounted in the Primary Power Bay.
-Each Secondary Power Bay that is to be equipped with optional LMS I/O circuit cards must contain an LMS Expansion CPU circuit card.
+The LMS Main CPU circuit card is mounted in the Main Power Bay.
+The Main Power Bay is factory equipped with one (1) LMS 4-input analog circuit card (586505500 List 20), two (2) LMS 8-input binary circuit cards (586505500 List 31), and four (4) LMS 4 output relay circuit cards (586505500 List 40).
+The 582126100 List 13 Main Bay comes with (2) 514348 6-output Form C relay cards.
+If a Supplemental Power Bay is to be equipped with optional LMS I/O circuit cards, it must contain an LMS Expansion CPU circuit card.
 LMS Expansion Cabinets and LMS Expansion Assemblies are available that mount into customer racks and equipment.

 The LMS Monitoring System is factory integrated within each Power Bay, and requires no additional customer interconnections within the Power Bay.
-Simple cable connections between Power and Distribution Bays complete the inter-bay connections required.
+Simple cable connections between Power Bays complete the interbay connections required.
 Separate analog, binary, and relay circuit cards do not have to be supplied for power system monitoring.
 Analog, binary, relay, and temperature circuit cards can be provided to monitor equipment external to the power system.